openmrs/openmrs-standalone/readme.txt

 						    	collation yet openmrs uses utf8

 server.character-set-server 	This is the character set used by the database server.

+server.socket			This is the server socket used by the database server on UNIX machines.
+							The asterisks are replaced with a randomly generated 5 digit number on initial startup.

 NOTE: When creating a new database using the openmrs database setup wizard, remember to replace the default connection string